Rapid, out of equilibrium metal enrichment indicated by a flat mass-metallicity relation at z~6 from NIRCam grism spectroscopy: Discussion

 Since the simulations do not match our observations and have varying response to our selection function, we investigate the effects of our [\ion{O}{iii}] flux-limited selection function on the observed mass - metallicity relation using simple toy models.
 In these models we explore the various dependencies between metallicity and star formation rate at fixed stellar mass.
 We start by sampling the stellar masses for galaxies using the galaxy stellar mass function (SMF) from \cite{Weibel_SMF2024} at $z=6$.
 Then, we assume the following linear relation between star formation rate and the stellar mass as has been found by multiple observational studies \citep[e.g.][]{Speagle2014, Popesso2023SFMS}:

-where the main sequence slope $\rm MS_{slope} = 1.0$ (motivated by the absence of strong evolution in the faint-end slope of the galaxy stellar mass functions, \citealt{Leja_2015_SMF}), the main sequence normalisation is $\rm MS_{norm} = 2.0$ (i.e. $\rm SFR = 100\ M_\odot/yr\ at\ log(M_\star/M_\odot) = 10$) and the intrinsic scatter along the relation is given by a normal distribution with standard deviation $\sigma_{SFR}=0.3$ (as found in Di Cesare et al., in prep. for $\rm log(M_\star/M_\odot)=8$).
+where the main sequence slope $\rm MS_{slope} = 1.0$ (motivated by the absence of strong evolution in the faint-end slope of the galaxy stellar mass functions, \citealt{Leja_2015_SMF}), the main sequence normalisation is $\rm MS_{norm} = 2.0$ (i.e. $\rm SFR = 100\ M_\odot/yr\ at\ log(M_\star/M_\odot) = 10$) and the intrinsic scatter along the relation is given by a normal distribution with standard deviation $\sigma_{SFR}=0.3$ (as found in \cite{DiCesare_SFMS}(Submitted to A$\&$A) for $\rm log(M_\star/M_\odot)=8$).
 Additionally, we consider the following 3D relation between gas-phase metallicity, stellar mass, and star formation rate:

 where, $Z_{\rm 0}$ is the normalisation, $\rm M_{coeff}$ and $\rm S_{coeff}$ are the coefficients that determine the dependency between metallicity on stellar mass and SFR (note that $\rm M_{coeff}$ is not equal to the slope in the MZR due to the SFR dependence on mass).
 We then estimate H$\beta$ luminosities for our mock galaxies considering case B recombination and using the SFR-L$_{\rm H\alpha}$ relation from \cite{Theios2019_SFHa}, that assumes a Kroupa IMF with upper mass cut off of $100\rm M_\odot$ and slope -2.35 for $\rm M_\star>1M_\odot$ and, BPASSv2.2 model with constant SFH and stellar metallicity of $Z_\star =0.004$.
 Finally, we obtain [\ion{O}{iii}]$\lambda5008$ luminosities using the calibration between the R3 ratio and gas-phase metallicity from \cite{Sanders2024_MZR}.